Amid Kazakhstan upheaval 'Leader of Nation' Nursultan Nazarbayev ‘leaves country for medical reasons'

 Nursultan Nazarbayev, who bestrode Kazakhstan as the nation’s president for the first 29 years of its post-Soviet independence and bears the title of “Elbasy”, or “Leader of the Nation”, may have departed the country amid the convulsions of its unrest.
-The 81-year-old Nazarbayev has been the main hate figure for protesters angry at the inequitable distribution of Kazakhstan’s great oil riches over the years, with the chant of “Shal ket!” or “Leave old man!” heard at many of the demonstrations since the start of the crisis.
+The 81-year-old Nazarbayev has been the main hate figure for protesters angry at the inequitable distribution of Kazakhstan’s great oil riches over the years, with the chant of “Shal ket!” or “Leave, old man!” heard at many of the demonstrations since the start of the crisis.

-On January 5—a day that saw Kazkh President Kassym-Jomart Tokayev strip Nazarbayev of his role as head of the State Security Committee, the successor to the Soviet era KGB—a private plane of Nazarbayev's daughter Dinara and her husband, oligarch Timur Kulibayev, reportedly departed for Kyrgyzstan, with other Nazarbayev family members possibly on board.
-Alexey Venediktov, editor-in-chief of Echo of Moscow radio, referred to a source in the Russian Foreign Ministry in breaking news of the plane departure, though it was unclear if the ex-president himself was on board.
+On January 5 – a day that saw Kazkh President Kassym-Jomart Tokayev stripped Nazarbayev of his role as head of the State Security Committee, the successor to the Soviet-era KGB – a private plane of Nazarbayev's daughter Dinara and her husband, oligarch Timur Kulibayev, reportedly departed for Kyrgyzstan, with other Nazarbayev family members possibly on board.
+Alexey Venediktov, editor-in-chief of Echo of Moscow radio, referred to a source in the Russian Foreign Ministry in breaking news of the plane's departure, though it was unclear if the ex-president himself was on board.
 Nazarbayev was reported as ready to leave Kazakhstan “for medical treatment”.

 Analysts will now ponder what will become of the Nazarbayev clan and their vast wealth built up across swathes of the Kazakh economy, Central Asia's largest.
 Tokayev also fired Nazarbayev's nephew as No. 2 at the State Security Committee, with the turmoil giving him an opportunity to make, at least in public, a clean break from his predecessor, who handpicked Tokayev to succeed him in early 2019 and has been widely seen by Kazakhs as exercising sometimes decisive power from the shadows during the Tokayev administration.